software-allies/cap-angular-schematic-cloudinary/README.md

 ### Functionality

-The Schematic modifies the app module to embed the cloudinary' setting
+The Schematic modifies the app module to embed the cloudinary' setting.

 Example: